mixxxdj/manual/source/chapters/user_interface.rst

 **Waveform Zoom**
   Using the mouse-wheel everywhere in the waveform summary will zoom the waveform in or out.
-You can choose whether to synchronize the zoom level between the decks in :menuselection:`Preferences --> Interface --> Waveforms`.
+You can choose whether to synchronize the zoom level between the decks in :menuselection:`Preferences --> Waveforms`.

 **Waveform Marker**
   While mixing, various additional markers can appear on the waveforms: